-- (225) Shared Housing Use means a use that contains 4 or more bedrooms, that meets one or more of the following: - (i) that are rented for remuneration as separate rooms for residential accommodation; or - (ii) that are operated by a non-profit organization or a registered Canadian charitable organization that provides support services to the occupants of the shared housing use, and includes Shared Housing with Special Care but does not include shortterm rental, hotel, motel, or tourist accommodation as defined in the Tourist Accommodation Regulation Act.
+- (225) Shared Housing Use means a use that (RCCC-Jan 24/24;E-Feb 9/24) - (a) contains at least 4 bedrooms; and - (b) satisfies one or more of the following conditions: (RCCC-Jan 24/24;E-Feb 9/24) - (i) that are rented for remuneration as separate rooms for residential accommodation; or - (ii) that are operated by a non-profit organization or a registered Canadian charitable organization that provides support services to the occupants of the shared housing use, and includes Shared Housing with Special Care but does not include shortterm rental, hotel, motel, or tourist accommodation as defined in the Tourist Accommodation Regulation Act.
 (RC-Aug 9/22;E-Sep 15/22)

 - (225.5) Shared Housing with Special Care means a type of Shared Housing Use that is designed to provide a level of care to residents with cognitive, physical or behavioural limitations, and for greater certainty, shared housing with special care may include individual dwelling units for occupants, and must meet the definition of Shared Housing Use.
-(RC-Aug 9/22;E-Sep 15/22) - (226) Shelter Use means premises providing an individual with overnight sleeping accommodations, free of charge. - (227) Shipping Container means a container originally designed for the use of storing and transporting cargo via ship, rail, air, or truck. - (228) Shrub means a woody plant that has several main stems arising at or near the ground. - (229) Side Lot Line means a lot line that is not a front, flanking, or rear lot line. - (230) Side Yard means a yard between the front yard and the rear yard, and between the side lot line and the nearest exterior wall of any main building on the lot (Diagrams 38 and 39). - (231) Sign means any structure designed or intended to convey information using words, images, symbols, pictures, logos, or any combination thereof, for the purpose of providing direction, information, identification, advertisement, business promotion, or the promotion of a product, activity, service, or idea.
+(RC-Aug 9/22;E-Sep 15/22) - (226) Shelter Use means premises providing an individual with overnight sleeping accommodations, free of charge. - (227) Shipping Container means a container originally designed for the use of storing and transporting cargo via ship, rail, air, or truck. - Short-term Bedroom Rental means a short-term rental where individual (227.5) bedrooms within a dwelling unit are rented to separate parties or groups with or without meals.
+(RC-Feb 21/23;E-Sep 1/23) - (227.6) SHORT-TERM RENTAL means a dwelling unit, or part thereof, that is used mainly for the reception of the traveling or vacationing public and is provided as temporary accommodation for compensation for a period of 28 days or less.
+(RC-Feb 21/23;E-Sep 1/23) - (228) Shrub means a woody plant that has several main stems arising at or near the ground. - (229) Side Lot Line means a lot line that is not a front, flanking, or rear lot line. - (230) Side Yard means a yard between the front yard and the rear yard, and between the side lot line and the nearest exterior wall of any main building on the lot (Diagrams 38 and 39). - (231) Sign means any structure designed or intended to convey information using words, images, symbols, pictures, logos, or any combination thereof, for the purpose of providing direction, information, identification, advertisement, business promotion, or the promotion of a product, activity, service, or idea.
 For further clarity, decorations or festival signage are not considered a sign.